Christopher Condent

+History

+Around 1718, when Woodes Rogers became governor of the Bahamas, and was tasked with ridding the Caribbean of pirates, Condent and his crew left New Providence.
 During a trip across the Atlantic Ocean, Condent killed an Indian crewmember, who threatened to ignite the ship's powder magazine.
 Shortly after, the ship captured a merchantman, the Duke of York.
 After a dispute, the crew split up between the two ships, with Condent elected captain of the sloop.

-Around 1718, when Woodes Rogers became governor of the Bahamas, and was tasked with ridding the Caribbean of pirates, Condent and his crew left New Providence.
 At the Cape Verde Islands, Condent and his men captured a ship carrying Portuguese wine.
 Condent then sailed to Brazil, where he took more prizes, occasionally cutting off the ears and noses of Portuguese prisoners.
 He then returned to the area around Cape Verde, where he captured a flotilla of twenty small ships and a Dutch war sloop off Santiago.
-Condent kept the warship, and named it The Fiery Dragon.
+Condent kept the warship, and named it Dragon.

 Condent seized the English galley, the Wright, a Portuguese ship, and a 26-gun Dutch vessel.
 Leaving the Wright behind, he led a fleet of three ships to the Gold Coast (Ghana) where they captured the Indian Queen, the Fame, and another Dutch ship.

-By April 1719, Condent had reached Madagascar and established a base at Sainte-Marie.
+By April 1719, Condent had reached the island of Sainte-Marie, Madagascar.
 There he integrated some of John Halsey's old crew into his own.
-He used their knowledge of the area to his advantage as he cruised the Indian Coast and the Red Sea in search of more plunder.
-Other pirates, namely Edward England and John Taylor aboard their ship the Pearl, followed Condent from New Providence to Madagascar.

-In an attempt not to further enrage the East India Company, Condent's crew were ordered not to abuse crew members or passengers.
-By then the permanent presence of the Royal Navy, in the Indian Ocean, increased the risks substantially.
+After a successful cruise to the East Indies they captured a rich Arab trading ship called Faza Ramance.
 Condent and his crew returned to the island of Sainte-Marie, dividing their haul into around £3,000 each.
-In 1721 Condent and forty other members of his crew sailed to the island of Bourbon where they negotiated with the French governor for a pardon.
-Twenty or more of the men settled on the island.
-Condent went on to marry the governor's sister-in-law, and in 1723 travelled to France, where he settled down with his wife in Brittany and became a wealthy merchant in Saint-Malo.
+While there he traded with visiting British slavers and merchants, one of whom reported that Condent and his crew had so much treasure, they "need not go to sea again as long as they lived".
+In 1721 Condent and forty other members of his crew sailed to the island of Bourbon where they negotiated with the French governor for a pardon; twenty or more of the men settled on the island; Condent went on to marry the governor's sister-in-law.
+At Réunion he was visited by pirates Levasseur, Taylor, and Seagar who had captured the Portuguese Viceroy of Goa aboard the fantastically wealthy Nossa Senhora do Cabo.
+Condent negotiated between the pirates and the island's Governor for the Viceroy's release.
+In 1723 Condent travelled to France, where he settled down with his wife in Brittany and became a wealthy merchant in Saint-Malo.
+The last of his surviving crew died in the Mascarene Islands in 1770.
+One of his former crew who remained at Madagascar was James Plaintain, who established a trading post and set himself up as a local "King" with his share of treasure from the Faza Ramance.